-The Honorable Ken Calvert Chairman Subcommittee on the Interior, Environment, and Related Agencies Appropriations B-308 Rayburn House Office Building Washington, DC 20510 The Honorable Jim Moran Ranking Member Subcommittee on the Interior, Environment, and Related Agencies Appropriations 1016 Longworth House Office Building Washington, DC 20510
+The Honorable Ken Calvert Chairman Subcommittee on the Interior, Environment, and Related Agencies Appropriations B-308 Rayburn House Office Building Washington, DC 20510 The Honorable Betty McCollum Ranking Member Subcommittee on the Interior, Environment, and Related Agencies Appropriations 1016 Longworth House Office Building Washington, DC 20510

-Dear Chairman Calvert and Ranking Member Moran:
+Dear Chairman Calvert and Ranking Member McCollum:

-As co-chairs serving on the Great Lakes Task Force, we are writing to inform the Subcommittee that we are united in carefully monitoring programs that are integral to the Great Lakes environment and waterborne commerce.
-As you develop the Fiscal Year (FY) 2015 appropriations bill, we write to share our commitment to programs within the several agencies under your jurisdiction that protect our economic and environmental health, including fish and wildlife resources in the Great Lakes.
+As members of the Great Lakes delegation, we are writing to inform the Subcommittee that we are united in carefully monitoring programs that are integral to the Great Lakes environment and waterborne commerce.
+As you develop the Fiscal Year (FY) 2016 appropriations bill, we write to share our commitment to programs within the several agencies under your jurisdiction that protect our economic and environmental health, including fish and wildlife resources in the Great Lakes.
 In particular, we will carefully monitor the following programs:

-- The Great Lakes Restoration Initiative (GLRI) as authorized through the Clean Water Act Section 118 and Consolidated Appropriations Act of 2012; - BEACH grants as authorized through the Beaches Environmental Assessment and Coastal Health (BEACH) Act of 2000; - The U.S. Fish and Wildlife Service's Great Lakes Fish and Wildlife Restoration program as authorized through the Great Lakes Fish and Wildlife Restoration Act, the Fish and Wildlife Coordination Act, the Fish and Wildlife Act of 1956, and the Great Lakes Fishery Act of 1956; - The US Geological Survey's Great Lakes Science Center as authorized through the Great Lakes Fishery Act of 1956, the U.S. Fish Commission of 1927, and Executive Order 11564: - The National Cooperative Geological Mapping Program as authorized by the National Geological Mapping Act of 2009, which includes programs such as the Great Lakes Mapping Coalition; - The Land and Water Conservation Fund as authorized by the Land and Water Conservation Fund (LWCF) Act of 1965; and
+- The Great Lakes Restoration Initiative (GLRI) as authorized through the Clean Water Act Section 118 and Consolidated Appropriations Act of 2012; - BEACH grants as authorized through the Beaches Environmental Assessment and Coastal Health (BEACH) Act of 2000; - The U.S. Fish and Wildlife Service's Sea Lamprey control program and the Great Lakes Fish and Wildlife Restoration program as authorized through the Great Lakes Fish and Wildlife Restoration Act, the Fish and Wildlife Coordination Act, the Fish and Wildlife.
+Act of 1956, and the Great Lakes Fishery Act of 1956; - The US Geological Survey's Great Lakes Science Center as authorized through the Great Lakes Fishery Act of 1956, the U.S. Fish Commission of 1927, and Executive Order 11564; - The National Cooperative Geological Mapping Program as authorized by the National Geological Mapping Act of 2009, which includes programs such as the Great Lakes Mapping Coalition;

-• The Clean Water and Drinking Water State Revolving Funds program as authorized by the Amendments to the Clean Water Act (CWA) in 1987 and the Safe Drinking Water Act (SDWA) Amendments of 1996, respectively.
+The Clean Water and Drinking Water State Revolving Funds program as authorized by the Amendments to the Clean Water Act (CWA) in 1987 and the Safe Drinking Water Act (SDWA) Amendments of 1996, respectively.